 Short shafts tend to move the centre of gravity of the dart towards the front end of the barrel.
 For good throwing, most dart throwers hold their darts at this point so if you hold your darts at the front end of the barrel the short shafts might be best suited to your throw.
 Long shaft will effectively move the centre of gravity of the dart towards the back, so if you throw your darts holding them at the back of the dart a long shaft my suit you better than short shafts.

-Although it was are believed that best darts are thrown were thrown in a smooth arc fashion to the board and with a naked eye that appears to be the case, recent slow-motion television coverage shows that darts actually wiggle in flight.
+Although it was believed that the best darts were thrown in a smooth arc fashion to the board and with a naked eye that appears to be the case, recent slow-motion television coverage shows that darts actually wiggle in flight.
 I.e. they dip straighten and sometimes dip again before hitting the board.
 This is natural and everyone’s throw is different.

 Shafts can be made from several different materials, if you use aluminium shafts it is always best to add a rubber washer to the threaded end to prevent the shaft from undoing while in use.
 Plastic shafts don’t require washers, but if you are playing on a floor with a hard surface beware, should you be unfortunate to have a bounce out hard surfaces can break shafts leaving the screwed end firmly in the barrel of the dart.
 Nylon shafts are less likely to break in this way.